omerktk/Demo-API-Python-Application/README.md

 ## Contact

-For any questions or support, please contact [your email address].
+For any questions or support, please contact omerktk876@gmail.com .

 ---